 “Back in the old days of the old press, we used a gasoline motor to run the press,” Teague recalled some years ago.
 “When we finally got electricity in Taylorsville, we installed an electric motor.
 But we had to be sure to get the paper printed before dark.
 Because when local citizens turned lights on in their homes, there was not enough electricity to run the press.”

-Today, Walter Lee Sharpe is publisher and Jane F. Sharpe associate publisher of The Taylorsville Times.
+Today, Walter Lee Sharpe is publisher of The Taylorsville Times.
 Their son, Wesley Myles Sharpe, joined the staff in 1995.

 The Taylorsville Times is a modern, midweek publication, bringing local news, entertainment news, sports, advertising and photographs to its readers.
 In addition, The Times also publishes The Bethlehem Star which dates from December 1972, prints several other publications including high school newspapers, a kid’s newspaper, commercial printing, newsletters, plant newspapers, and more.